 Pressed Leaves and Branches Bouquet

-When I gathered these brilliant maroon coloured maple leaves I really wasn’t certain what I was going to do with them.
-But the scattering of them on my path was just too beautiful to pass up.
-I wasn’t alone, because as I selected the perfect specimens, I was joined by another woman who also wanted some.
+When I gathered these brilliant maroon coloured maple leaves I really wasn’t certain what I was going to do with them, but the scattering of them on my path was just too pretty to pass up.
+I wasn’t alone, because, as I selected the perfect specimens, I was joined by another woman who also wanted some.

 At this point I should say that in the past I have tried taking a fresh tree branch that still had leaves on it and making a display by simply plunking it in a vase of water.
-It didn’t take long for those leaves to curl right up in an unattractive manner and cause me to deem that idea a big ‘fail’.
+It didn’t take long for those leaves to curl right up in an unattractive manner and cause me to deem that idea a ‘fail’.
+So, I knew that a lifelike display would require doing something more than that.
+Here’s what I came up with.

 How to make a bouquet of branches with real leaves :